A Gathering Place for the local Aboriginal and Torres Strait Islander community.

 - As a community-led and controlled space, all decisions related to the development and use of the Gathering Place needs to be directed through the Community Committee for discussion and decision making

-Barrbunin Beek is overseen by a Community Committee that meets monthly and is supported by the Aboriginal Health Team from Banyule Community Health and Banyule City Council.
+Barrbunin Beek is overseen by a Aboriginal Community Controlled Committee that meets monthly setting the strategic direction of Barrbunin Beek.
+Banyule Community Health maintains a relationship with the Gathering Place supporting the delivery of important services and programs from the space supported by the First Nations Health Team from Banyule Community Health and Banyule City Council.
 This Community Committee sets direction for the development of cultural activities and opportunities within the Gathering Place.
-It also advises Banyule Community Health and Banyule City Council on matters relevant to local people.
+Central to Barrbunin Beek Gathering Place is its commitment to Aboriginal self-determination which underpins the work of Barrbunin Beek.
+Banyule Community Health supports this principle and works in partnership with the committee and to raise the voice of First Nations People to improve health and wellbeing outcomes.

 The Barrbunin Beek committee meets on the last Friday of every month at 11.30am.
 The Community Committee is open to all to observe and contribute.